A set of simple ideas that highlight business math principles that would speed up our vaccination process. Here’s a link to a PDF version as well.

 Lauren and Philip Siegel are the co-founders of MathHappens Foundation, a non-profit focused on public math literacy.
 Lauren has given several seminars during the pandemic on the math and statistics behind pooled sample testing.
-Phil is a co-founder of Private Equity firm Tritium Partners and a Senior Advisor to the Central Covid-19 Response team at the Boston Consulting Group where he has co-authored several articles on response to the pandemic.
+Phil is a co-founder of Private Equity firm Tritium Partners and a Senior Advisor to the Covid-19 Global Response Centre at the Boston Consulting Group where he has co-authored several articles on response to the pandemic.

 Update Jan 12: US Vaccine Policy Changed and HHS remarks by Dr. Azar referenced airline boarding processes which are featured in two of these recommendations.